johncosch/LineServer/README.md

 I used Sinatra to serve as my web framework.
 I did this because the scope of the project did not require something more robust like Rails.
 It allowed me to keep the the project simple, and totally modular.

 **Puma:**
 I used Puma as my app server.
-Honestly Puma was a given because the Salsify team uses it in production.
-I have used it in the past, and loved the power and simplicity of it, so there's a good chance I would have went with it again even if I didn't know what Salsify used.
+I chose puma because of its strength in parallelism.

 **Rspec:**
 The best test suite around.
 How could I live without it?